 Facilities: Shop, cafe, visitor centre.

-The Museum tells history of Poole with interactive displays and hands-on exhibits.
+The Museum tells history of Poole with interactive displays and hands-on exhibits over four floors.
 Exhibits include a very fine public collection of Poole Pottery.

 Opening times: Tue-Sat from 10am,

 Sun from 12 noon Free Entry